strapi/documentation/docs/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md

 Strapi includes a predefined `cm/inject-column-in-table` hook that can be used to add or mutate a column of the List View of the [Content Manager](/user-docs/latest/content-manager/introduction-to-content-manager.md).

-::: details Example: 'inject-column-in-table' hook, as used by the Internationalization plugin
+::: details Example: 'cm/inject-column-in-table' hook, as used by the Internationalization plugin

 ```jsx
 // ./plugins/my-plugin/admin/src/index.js